 Because we still have what I call a “micro waterfall” for each user story—some code must be written before any testing can be performed for example—it seems at first that specialization is just fine.

-Let’s take the example of completing a new user story for a new web app.
+Let’s take the example of completing a new user story for a web app.
 An architect can design the technical framework for the story, a back-end software engineer can write the server code, the front-end engineer writes the code that runs in the browser, and a tester can put the story through its paces.

 In a perfect world, this can work.
 There are just a few requirements: